-The East Alpine Community is made up of 10 parcels fronting Wright Avenue totaling approximately 4 acres.
+The East Alpine Island-Community is made up of 10 parcels fronting Wright Avenue totaling approximately 4 acres.

 Water - Water is provided to this area by California Water Service as part of the Central Stockton Storage and Distribution system.
-As documented in the 2015 Urban Water Management Plan for Cal Water, the facilities serving this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+As documented in Draft the 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
 There are no deficiencies in water services in this area.

-Sewer - Sewer system services are provided to this area by the City of Stockton's Sewer Collection System 2..
+Sewer - Sewer system services are provided to this area by the City of Stockton's Sewer Collection System 2.
+Sewer system services are provided to this area by the City of Stockton's Sewer System 2.
+The City of Stockton Regional Wastewater Control Facility (RWCF) has met and expects to continue to meet annual wastewater collection and treatment demands within the SOI in compliance with the Central Valley Regional Water Quality Control Board and NPDES permit.
 There are no deficiencies in sewer services in this area.